How To Help

 Those Zekman Boys

-Brothers Aaron Jonah and Asher Zekman fielded a team each of the three years at the Birmingham Bike Festival.
-The boys printed flyers, talked to neighbors and friends and recruited friends from school.
+Brothers Aaron, Jonah and Asher Zekman have always been an integral part of D2N in Detroit.
+Initially they fielded a team each of the three years at the Birmingham Bike Festival.
 They then moved on from bikes to football.
 ‘Touchdowns for Nepal’ was a Tikkun Olam (heal the world) project.
 Friends and family of each team member were solicited for sponsorships for each touchdown the team scored during the season.

 In early 2017 a teen philanthropy group at Temple Sinai in Toronto, whose purpose was Tikkun Olam (repair the world) donated to D2N’s scholarship fund in Nepal.
 Supported by a private grant with the mandate to establish a mission statement and then analyze, and research various charities for the purpose of selecting one for funding, the group crafted their mission: “to positively impact people’s quality of life through supporting a charitable organization that promotes educational initiatives in order to champion equality.”
 They researched charities that aligned with their mission and then evaluated them on the basis of sustainability and fundraising/charity efficiency.
 They felt D2N best exemplified their mission statement.
 The group was able to provide ten scholarships to girls in Nepal.